 Younger students will need the teacher to help facilitate these discussions.
 This could be as simple as posing a question and then having students discuss.
 You might ask:

 - Which of these words is most interesting to you?
 Why?

 - Where have you heard these words used in real life?

 - Which of these words are you struggling with?
 (The rest of the group may be able to help explain it in a new way or give them ideas for how to remember the word.)

 6. Play it

-Games are especially important for students because they provide practice opportunities with some unique characteristics.
+Vocabulary games are especially important for students because they provide practice opportunities with some unique characteristics.
 Games provide

 You can adapt many common games to use them with vocabulary words.
 Charades, Pictionary, and even Checkers can be adapted to use for vocabulary practice.
 Regardless of the games you choose, make partner and whole group vocabulary games a regular part of your vocabulary instruction.